kokiebisu/saola/README.md

 ## Project Overview

-Pronounced sow-la, this project automates the collection of manga from "mangareader.to" and compiles the chapters into a single PDF file.
+Pronounced sow-la, this project automates the collection of manga from [mangareader.to](https://mangareader.to/) and compiles the chapters into a single PDF file.
 Designed to streamline the manga reading experience, it simplifies access to offline manga content.
 By entering a manga URL, users can automatically download all chapters of the manga, which are then merged into a PDF and saved on the user's desktop.

 ## Features